 ©iStock / monkeybusinessimages

-Female start-ups: more women are starting their own business
+Female start-ups: more women should start their own business

 Women still lag behind men when it comes to setting up their own business.
 We are therefore offering tailored support to encourage women to start up their own businesses.